 Commenters suggested that the RDEIR/SDEIS failed to evaluate whether the potential mitigation measures for sediment reintroduction are feasible, citing prior work done for the California WaterFix project, which suggested limited quantities of sediment could be reused.
 To clarify, the issue identified for the California WaterFix project was specifically that the configuration of diversion facilities was such that finer sediment associated with turbidity (a component of delta smelt habitat) generally would not be retained in that project's sediment basins at the intakes (Simenstad et al. 2016:16-17).
 In that evaluation of the California WaterFix project, it was subsequently noted that suspended sediment not retained at the intakes may have settled elsewhere in the water conveyance system, specifically in Clifton Court Forebay (Simenstad et al. 2016:38).
-Section 2D.5 recognizes that under the Project various sources/locations of sediment for reintroduction may be considered (including those unrelated to the Project) and also recognizes that alternative means of achieving performance criteria such as tidal habitat restoration may also be considered, should performance criteria not be met.
+The Sediment Monitoring Plan and Adaptive Management for Sediment Diverted from the Sacramento River section of Appendix 2D recognizes that under the Project various sources/locations of sediment for reintroduction may be considered (including those unrelated to the Project) and also recognizes that alternative means of achieving performance criteria such as tidal habitat restoration may also be considered, should performance criteria not be met.

-In light of the information summarized in the above paragraphs on the issue of sediment entrainment, the Authority and Reclamation consider the proposed approach reasonable to address the sediment entrainment issues.
+In light of the information summarized in the above paragraphs on the issue of sediment entrainment, the Authority considers the proposed approach reasonable to address the sediment entrainment issues.
 With respect to endangered species, including delta smelt, Project permitting will determine whether permitting requirements are necessary, particularly with respect to the full mitigation standard for the ITP process under CESA.